 - 17.1 The FDD is responsible for the management of any model aircraft or UAS flying at the event during the effective times of a Flying Display and has primacy for any flying activity outside these times on the day of an event.

-FDDs can delegate the supervision, planning, organisation and subsequent running of a model aircraft or UAS display to a Model Flying Display Director (MFDD)60 but the ultimate responsibility for the safe operation lies with the FDD. - 17.2 FDDs must ensure that any model aircraft or UAS participating in their Flying Display has the required Permission(s) from the CAA UAV Unit. - 17.3 Uncontrolled free flight models must not be flown during the period of a Flying Display. - The operation of model aircraft and UASs shall be in accordance with the requirements of CAP 722 Unmanned Aircraft System Operations in UK
+FDDs can delegate the supervision, planning, organisation and subsequent running of a model aircraft or UAS display to a Model Flying Display Director (MFDD)62 but the ultimate responsibility for the safe operation lies with the FDD. - 17.2 FDDs must ensure that any model aircraft or UAS participating in their Flying Display has the required Permission(s) (as covered in CAP 722) from the CAA UAV Unit. - 17.3 Uncontrolled free flight models must not be flown during the period of a Flying Display. - 17.4 The operation of model aircraft and UASs shall be in accordance with the requirements of CAP 722 Unmanned Aircraft System Operations in UK Airspace. - All applications for model aircraft or UAS Exemptions and Permissions must be made using the application process listed in the UAS webpages of the CAA website www.caa.co.uk/uas.
+Enquiries should be directed to uavenquiries@caa.co.uk. - 17.6 Where the designated model aircraft / UAS Display Area is in an area set aside for the Spectators it shall be safely enclosed.

+62 As defined in CAP658

-Airspace. - 17.5 All applications for model aircraft or UAS Exemptions and Permissions must be made using the application process listed in the UAS webpages of the CAA website www.caa.co.uk/uas.
-Enquiries should be directed to uavenquiries@caa.co.uk. - 17.6 Where the designated model aircraft / UAS Display Area is in an area set aside for the Spectators it shall be safely enclosed. - 17.7 Model aircraft and UASs with a mass of more than 20kg are required to hold a CAA Exemption to fly.
+- Model aircraft and UASs with a mass of more than 20kg are required to hold a CAA Exemption to fly.
 The Exemption will state the physical characteristics of the aircraft and the name(s) of the pilot(s) allowed to fly it.
 An Exemption to Test Fly is not valid at a public event including Flying Displays.
-Pilots are required to hold a British Model Flyers Association (BMFA) Qualification B, or a Large Model Association (LMA) Proficiency, or an equivalent qualification and valid insurance that includes third party liability.
+Pilots are required to hold a British Model Flyers Association (BMFA) Qualification B, or a Large Model Association (LMA) Proficiency, or an equivalent qualification and valid insurance that includes third party liability. - 17.8 The FDD and the MFDD should consider the need to add an additional Separation Distance for models / UASs of exceptional dimensions, weight or performance.

-60 As defined in CAP658

-- The FDD and the MFDD should consider the need to add an additional Separation Distance for models / UASs of exceptional dimensions, weight or performance.
 Some jet model aircraft are capable of speeds in excess of 200 mph. - 17.9 The FDD is responsible for ensuring that model aircraft / UAS displays are adequately separated in distance or time from other flying events.
 Where the model / UAS flying is taking place on the display side of the Crowd Line, there should be direct communications between the FDD and the MFDD to ensure that in the event of an aircraft emergency the model / UAS flying can be stopped as quickly as possible. - 17.10 The MFDD will assist in the planning of the model / UAS Flying Display and is responsible for arranging strict control and use of model / UAS aircraft transmitters and frequencies, the airworthiness of all model aircraft / UASs, the competence and the briefing of their pilots and control of the model / UAS flying area. - 17.11 An appropriate number of Flight Line Marshalls responsible to the MFDD must be appointed at medium to large scale events to directly control the active model flying.
 At smaller events this role may be assumed by the MFDD.